The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/README.md

-# The Contentious Politics Of AI Network
+# The Contentious Politics Of AI network
 We aim to research, study, and make visible (and possible) ways that AI is, and can be, challenged.

-This might include institutional challenges, through party politics and public policy, but also non-institutionalised routes, such as online campaigns, protests and demonstrations, industrial disputes and strikes, or more direct efforts to create alternatives to AI.
-This network is a place to share details of ongoing forms of contention regarding the introduction of AI, including updates of ongoing episodes of AI-related social contestation, talks, research initiatives, organisation of actions, and the general facilitation of discussions regarding ways in which the introduction of AI is being challenged.
+This includes institutional challenges, through party politics and public policy, but also non-institutionalised routes, such as online campaigns, protests and demonstrations, industrial disputes and strikes, or more direct efforts to create alternatives to AI.

+The network is a place to share details of ongoing forms of AI-related contestation, including campaigns, events, talks, research initiatives, organising actions, and generally facilitating discussions regarding how the introduction of AI is being subjected to challenges and public opposition of different types.

 ## About Our Network